All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Hydrate consistently.
 Dehydration is common on GLP-1 medications, especially during the adjustment period.
 Drink water throughout the day, and be mindful that reduced food intake also means reduced water intake from food.

-Document your journey.
+Document your progress.
 Take monthly photos, measurements, and notes about how you feel.
 The gradual nature of weight loss on Ozempic means you may not notice day-to-day changes, but month-over-month comparisons tell a compelling story.

 Frequently Asked Questions